mosaicml/streaming/docs/source/fundamentals/dataset_conversion_guide.md

 ```

-3. A `compression` algorithm name if you want to compress the shard files.
+3. A `compression` algorithm name if you would like to compress the shard files.
 Check out the [compression](compression.md) document for more details.

 4. A `hashes` algorithm name to verify data integrity.
 Check out the [hashing](hashing.md) document for additional details.